sirolf-otrebla/CompositeNet/README.md

 ### MultiClass Classification

-you can run a multiclass classification by executing `./examples/multiclass/loader.py`.
+you can run a multiclass classification experiment by executing `./examples/multiclass/loader.py`.

 `python3 -m examples.multiclass.loader `